localstack/localstack-blog.github.io/content/2024-04-15-announcing-the-localstack-snowflake-emulator/index.md

 Note that LocalStack at no point talks to the real Snowflake instance — Everything runs locally, giving you the full power and flexibility to develop and test your data applications without relying on real cloud resources.

-For a more detailed, real-world example check out our sample application on GitHub (WIP).
+For more detailed, real-world examples check out our [**Snowflake samples repository**](https://github.com/localstack-samples/localstack-snowflake-samples) on GitHub to explore a variety of use cases that you can run locally.

 ## Next steps